GovtBlockchainAssoc/GBBPNode-RaspberryPi/README.md

     "home network":
       password: "123456789"
 ```
-Note: The network name and password must be enclosed in quotation marks.
+Note 1: The network name and password must be enclosed in quotation marks.

-Save the file and extract the card from your laptop.

-    Note: During the first boot, your Raspberry Pi will try to connect to this network.
+Note 2: During the first boot, your Raspberry Pi will try to connect to this network.
 It will fail the first time around.
 Simply reboot sudo reboot and it will work.

-9. When the writing is done, take the SD card out of Windows system and put in the Pi.
+#### Extract the reader from your usual machine.
+Extract the microSD card from the reader and insert into your Raspberry Pi ####

 #### Install the Java JDK (temporary instructions at https://techoral.com/blog/java/install-openjdk-15-ubuntu.html) ####